| A Highland Woman Hast Thou seen her, great Jew,who art called the One Son of God?

 ’na caorann dhìrich sheang ùir.

-far robh Tarmad ’s Eachann Mòr,
+Ann an Sgreapadal mo chinnidh,far robh Tarmad ’s Eachann Mòr,

 tha ’n nigheanan ’s am mic ’nan coille